SNS-Brancato-Lab/MSManalysis/README.md

 ![Kinetics](example/images/kinetics.png)

-*Computing kinetics between macrostate 0 and macrostate 1*
+*Computing kinetics between macrostate 0 and macrostate 1.
+This analysis uses transition path theory to extract mean first passage times and rates from a MSM.*

 ---